Based on its financial strength, EquiTrust has been awarded high marks by leading sources of insurer ratings.

 A.M.
 Best Company2

-The ratings reflect current independent opinions of the Company's financial capacity to meet the obligations of its insurance policies and contracts.
+The ratings reflect current independent opinions of the Company's financial capacity to meet the obligations of its contracts.
 They are based on quantitative and qualitative evaluations of EquiTrust and its management strategy.

 - Standard & Poor's Rating Services "BBB+" (Good) rating as of October, 2011.
 Standard & Poor's has eight financial strength ratings assigned to solvent insurance companies: AAA (Extremely Strong), AA (Very Strong), A (Strong), BBB (Good), BB (Marginal), B (Weak), CCC (Very Weak), CC (Extremely Weak).
 Plus (+) or minus (-) modifiers show the relative standing within the categories from AA to CCC.